Mohamed-avr/EduBejaia/README.md

 - **UI/UX Designers:**
   - Boukhanouf mohamed
   - Massy mekzine
-  - Empty, Get your ticket
+  - Empty, join us.
-  - Empty, Get your ticket
+  - Empty, join us.
 - **Backend Development:** _We currently don't have any backend developers and are seeking help to implement the backend.
 If you're interested in contributing, please [Join Us](#join-us)!_

 ### Join Us